Melbourne Australia Temple: History

 The Melbourne Australia Temple was announced by the church's First Presidency on 30 October 1998.
 On the same day, the church said it would be constructed on a 5.98-acre property at the intersection of Cathies Lane and Pumps Lane in Wantirna South, a suburb in eastern Melbourne.
-Preliminary plans described a single-story structure of approximately 10,700 square feet, constructed from white granite imported from Campolonghi, Italy.
+Preliminary plans described a single-story structure of approximately 10700 sqft, constructed from white granite imported from Campolonghi, Italy.

 The temple's announcement was a significant milestone in the church's growing presence in the country.
 While missionary work in Australia was slow in the early decades, the church experienced rapid growth starting in the 1950s.
 In 1955, there were 3,000 members in Australia, and within five years, that number had increased to nearly 10,000.
 By 1970, membership had more than tripled to 32,000, and by 1980, it had reached 50,000.
 As of 2025, the church reports more than 150,000 members in Australia, making it the country's fastest growing Christian denomination.
 This growth increased the establishment of permanent religious infrastructure by the church, such as temples, to serve the spiritual needs of its members.

-A groundbreaking ceremony, marking commencement of its construction, was conducted on March 20, 1999.
+A groundbreaking ceremony, marking commencement of its construction, was conducted on 20 March 1999.
 P. Bruce Mitchell, an area seventy, presided over the event, which was attended by approximately 350 community leaders and church members.
 Mitchell expressed gratitude for community support and cooperation, noting the smooth approval and commencement of the construction process.

 Throughout construction, the project experienced challenges, most notably delays caused by inclement weather conditions, which impacted the overall building schedule.
 Despite these setbacks, the efforts of members and construction teams enabled steady progress and timely completion of the temple.

-After construction was complete, a public open house was held from June 2 to June 10, 2000, excluding Sundays.
+After construction was complete, a public open house was held from 2 June to 10 June 2000, excluding Sundays.
 During this period, approximately 28,000 visitors toured the temple to learn about its religious significance and architecture.
 Distinguished visitors included Sir James Gobbo, the Governor of Victoria, who expressed admiration for the temple’s serene atmosphere and aesthetic beauty.

-The Melbourne Australia Temple was dedicated on June 16, 2000, by church president Gordon B. Hinckley.
+The Melbourne Australia Temple was dedicated on 16 June 2000, by church president Gordon B. Hinckley.
 More than 5,000 members from Victoria, Tasmania, and surrounding regions participated in the dedication, during four separate sessions.
 During the dedication ceremony, a commemorative "Jubilee" time capsule containing various memorabilia and messages was placed within its cornerstone, set to be reopened on the temple's 50th anniversary in 2050.

 In 2020, like all those in the church, the Melbourne Australia Temple was closed for a time in response to the COVID-19 pandemic.

 In April 2024, the temple closed for minor renovations, with an initial reopening date set for December 2024.
-As of April 2025, the temple remains closed, with the reopening expected on May 12.
+As of April 2025, the temple remains closed, with the reopening expected on 12 May.